unified-doc/unified-doc/packages/unified-doc/readme.md

 Provide the underlying search algorithm used to search the document.
 A simple regex search algorithm is used by default.
 Search algorithms operate by returning search results (with offsets) for a given `query` when searching against a document's `text` content.

 ##### `options.searchOptions`
-Provide configurable search options for the associated search algorithm (e.g. `minMatchCharLength`, `snippetOffsetPadding`).
+Provide configurable search options for the associated search algorithm (e.g. `minQueryLength`, `snippetOffsetPadding`).

 #### Doc Instance